Text Us Text to Contact Us

 Are There Any Risks When Breastfeeding With Implants?

-According to multiple resources including the Centers for Disease Control and Prevention (CDC), “There have been no recent reports of clinical problems in infants of mothers with silicone breast implants.”
+According to multiple resources, including the Centers for Disease Control and Prevention (CDC), “There have been no recent reports of clinical problems in infants of mothers with silicone implants.”
 At the same time, the CDC and other medical agencies bring up the fact that little research has been conducted on the safety of breastfeeding with implants.

 Silicone Safety